 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for patients with Kaposi sarcoma.
+Doctors and scientists are always looking for better ways to care for people with Kaposi sarcoma.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Kaposi sarcoma.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Kaposi sarcoma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with Kaposi sarcoma.

 Patient safety and informed consent